U.S. judge OKs JPMorgan $218 million Madoff class-action settlement

-NEW YORK A federal judge on Friday gave final approval to JPMorgan Chase & Co's (JPM.N) $218 million settlement to resolve class-action litigation accusing the largest U.S. bank of playing a central role in the huge Ponzi scheme of former client Bernard Madoff.
+NEW YORK A federal judge on Friday gave final approval to JPMorgan Chase & Co's (JPM.N) $218 million (132.1 million pounds) settlement to resolve class-action litigation accusing the largest U.S. bank of playing a central role in the huge Ponzi scheme of former client Bernard Madoff.

 U.S. District Judge Colleen McMahon in Manhattan said the accord "easily meets the standards" for final approval, and provides "substantial and immediate" benefits to the swindler's former customers.